 Simple English definitions for legal terms

-Read a random definition: chop-shop
+Read a random definition: title opinion

 The Law of The Hague is a set of rules that were created to regulate how countries go to war.
 These rules were first agreed upon in 1899 and then updated in 1907.
 The Law of The Hague tries to prevent wars by setting up ways for countries to talk and solve their problems without fighting.
 It also tries to make sure that weapons used in war are not too cruel or harmful.
 The Law of The Hague is important because it helps to make war less destructive and more fair.